FREQUENTLY ASKED QUESTIONS (FAQ) AND INFORMATION

 So, the keys to personalized learning are providing access to appropriate technology, for the teacher to provide appropriate support when it's indicated, and to give students flexibility around physical space, learning time frames, and instructional pacing.

 The innovations program is available for any student!
-Some students may work at a faster pace and graduate with an Associates degree or a Bridgerland certificate.
-Students who may be struggling can receive the extra help they need.
-Students are expected to maintain a minimum pace of 2 credits per term, but may move faster!
+Some students may work at a faster pace and graduate with an associates degree or a Bridgerland certificate.
+Students who may need extra time on a skill or concept can receive the extra help and time they need.
+Students are expected to maintain a minimum pace of 2 credits per term, but may move faster.

 HOW DO I REGISTER?

 Students can start or continue earning credits in the summer!
-An optional summer term is offered for any student, grades 9-12.
+An optional summer term is offered for any LHS Innovations student.
 Students enjoy a flexible summer schedule and meet important learning goals.
 Course options may vary, and we maintain the same commitment to academic excellence and comprehensive content year-round.